 We’ve all been in situations like this in the past.
-Every once in a while, everyone hits a slump that can feel impossible to get out of.
+Every once in a while, everyone hits a motivation slump that can feel impossible to get out of.
 Writers get writer’s block, designers get designer’s block.
 Even if you love graphic design more than anything else in the world – and can’t imagine a version of your life where you aren’t doing it – you’re guaranteed to hit a snag at some point.
 It’s natural.

 Whether you’re in a bit of productivity slump at the moment or just want to be prepared in case one hits, we’re here to help.
 If there’s one thing we’re committed to, it’s helping you do more (heck, it’s even in our name!)
-We’re going to be honest: there’s no strict formula for solving ‘designer’s block’, but we’ve got a few ideas that should at least help a little bit when it comes to getting over a rough patch.
+We’re going to be honest: there’s no strict formula for solving designer motivation or ‘designer’s block’, but we’ve got a few ideas that should at least help a little bit when it comes to getting over a rough patch.
 Here are our top tips on how to stay motivated as a graphic designer.

 We know, we know – you’re probably shaking your head in complete confusion after reading that header.
 ‘Become more productive by procrastinating?’
 Ridiculous, right?